helenabardsley/portfolio/index.md

 ### Technical Skills
 Data Engineering and Management
 - Work with <b>SQL</b> and <b>NoSQL</b> databases (e.g., MongoDB, Cassandra) for structured and unstructured data storage and retrieval
-- Design efficient data pipelines for processing large datasets
+- Design efficient data pipelines for processing large datasets.
-- Utilize Apache Spark for distributed computing and big data analytics
+- Utilize <b>Apache Spark</b> for distributed computing and big data analytics

 Data Analysis and Insights
 - <b>R, SQL,</b> and <b>Python</b> to uncover trends for strategic decision making
 - Implement data structures such as arrays, stacks, queues, and hash tables for optimized data processing
 - Work with Pandas and DataFrames in <b>Python</b> for structured data manipulation
-- <b>MATLAB</b>...
--

 Data Visualization
 - Create dashboards using <b>Tableau</b>.
 - Work with <b>Python</b> visualization libraries (e.g., Matplotlib, Seaborn) for data storytelling.

 UI/UX Design
 - <b>Figma</b> for visual creation of websites, apps, and products.

 Predictive Analysis